Skip to content

 White diamonds

 The white diamonds with brilliant cut are in the good quality called TW vvs, which is one of the best qualities.
-This means that the diamonds are very clear, have a nice cut and have very small, almost invisible inclusions in the diamonds.
-These white classic diamonds have a white and cold undertone and shine a whole lot.
+This means that the diamonds are very clear, have a nice cut and have very small almost invisible inclusions in the diamonds.
+These white classic diamonds have a white and cold undertone and shine a lot.

 Black diamonds